SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 <figcaption>

-Configuration of three managed drive locators.
+Configuration of three drive locators.
 Two of them use the `hpc-storage` product, these point to `/home` and `/work`.
 The last one uses a different product called `archive` which points to `/archive`.
 Different products require separate resource allocations.